Travel cribs can be a lifesaver for quick overnights to Grandma’s house or when you travel to a new destination.

-With no extra pieces, this model is simple to set up and take down, and folds neatly into a briefcase-sized carrying case with handles for easy travel.
-These are all great features to have, as I know you want to get your family to your destination and start having fun as quickly as possible.
+With no extra pieces, this model is simple to set up and take down and folds neatly into a briefcase-sized carrying bag with handles for easy travel.

-Smartly designed so the mattress protects the frame during travel, it is sturdy enough to be checked luggage or is compact enough to fit into an overhead compartment when flying.
+It is smartly designed so the mattress protects the frame during travel.
+We also found it sturdy enough to be checked luggage while also compact enough to fit into an overhead compartment when flying.

-- Parents love how easy it is to set up/take down.
+- Parents love how easy it is to set up and take down.

 - Safety feature attaches mattress to frame.

-- Removable cover is machine washable for easy cleaning.
+- The removable cover is machine washable for easy cleaning.

 - More expensive than similar models.